Robert Harrill: Memorial and legacy

 Harrill's life has been remembered with books, films and a theatre production.
-A documentary film directed by Rob Hill and narrated by Barry Corbin was released in 2007.
-It was called The Fort Fisher Hermit: The Life and Death of Robert E. Harrill.
-Hill filmed 35 hours' worth of material and interviewed 16 people who knew Harrill.
+A documentary film called The Fort Fisher Hermit: The Life and Death of Robert E. Harrill was released in 2007.
 Fred Pickler knew Harrill and with Anne Russell co-authored the book Life and Times of the Fort Fisher Hermit, Through the Lens of Fred Pickler.
 A local theatre company produced The Hermit of Fort Fisher, written by David Wright.
 It premiered in July 2014 at the Cape Fear Playhouse and had a sold-out run.

 The Hermit Society was founded to commemorate the life of Harrill; president Michael Edwards wrote The Battle for Independence: The Story of the Fort Fisher Hermit.
 The society gives out certificates to graduates of the "School of Common Sense".
 The bunker where Harrill lived is still standing and can be reached by following the Basin Trail at the Fort Fisher State Recreation Area.
 A plaque on the bunker commemorates his occupation.